 Head Coach, General Manager and Vice President of Football Operations

-Austin joins the Ticats after five years in the NCAA, the latter three as Head Coach at Cornell University.
+Austin joined the Ticats after five years in the NCAA, the latter three as Head Coach at Cornell University.
 His impact at the Ivy League institution was felt immediately as Austin guided the Big Red to its first .500 record since 2007 while setting a school record by scoring at least 24 points in eight straight games.
-In 2011, Cornell established 11 new school records including passing yards and points scored while quarterback Jeff Mathews became the first sophomore to earn the Ivy League Offensive Player of the Year.
+In 2011, Cornell established 11 new school records including passing yards and points scored.

 Prior to his tenure with the Big Red, Austin spent two seasons as Offensive Coordinator at Ole Miss.
 The Rebels averaged 30.8 points per game and averaged an impressive 405 yards per game under Austin’s watch.
 In 2008 – his first year at Ole Miss – Austin helped the program engineer its biggest turnaround since 1947, finishing at 9-4 one year after a 3-8 campaign.